arewm/presentations/2025-06-26-openssf-community-day-na/pipelines-have-a-purpose.md

   </div>
 </div>
 <!--
-Julen will demonstrate this workflow
+Julen: will demonstrate this workflow
-Shows real-world progression from experiment to production Contributing upstream solves the trust issues
+Contributing the task upstream solves the trust issues and provides the solution to the rest of the community.
+Win-win scenario
 -->

 ---